Article published

 Graduated with Distinction

-FEBRUARY 2025.
-These graduate students completed his program with a high cumulative grade point average, which reflects the quality of performance within their respective major.
+MAY, 2025.
+These graduate students completed their program with a high cumulative grade point average, which reflects the quality of performance within their respective major.
 Congratulations!

 DISTINCTION